BSA Scoutmaster Handbook Covers

 This excessively posed color photograph is the first cover photo since the First Edition.
 This is the last Scoutmaster Handbook that is a true book (that is, bound).

-The Scoutmaster Handbook, Ninth Edition, 1998-present, all loose-leaf
+The Scoutmaster Handbook, 1998 Edition, 1998-2015, all loose-leaf [This would count as the 9th Edition.]

 It's a stretch to call this edition a "handbook".
 At 8.5x11" in size, unbound, and three-hole punched for placement in a bulky ring binder, it is hardly handy, and totally unsuitable for use in the field.
 This is undoubtedly much cheaper than publishing a bound book.